HL7NZ/nzf/input/pagecontent/data.md

 ### Medication Sponsor

-Medication sponsor details are added to TPs using an Organization/medicationsponsor resource Reference in the nzf-medication-sponsor extension.
+Medication sponsor details are added to TPs using an Organization resource reference in the nzf-medication-sponsor extension.

 #### Usage details